andremoreira73/PFD_agent_public/README.md

 4. **Track Relationships**
    - Link related runs to track dependencies
    - Add descriptions of how runs relate

-## AI Processing Pipeline

-The system uses a two-stage AI pipeline:

-### Stage 1: Equipment Extraction

-1. **Worker Agent**: Analyzes DXF data and creates initial equipment table
-2. **Auditor Agent**: Reviews and corrects the worker's output
-3. **Output**: Structured table of equipment with connectivity

-### Stage 2: Description Generation

-1. **Generator Agent**: Creates process description from reviewed table
-2. **Output**: Detailed narrative of the process flow

-### Under Development

-Observer parallel workflow that self improves the equipment extraction and description.
-Planned to be a combination of automatic prompt updates and fine-tuning (dataset / suggestion generation, testing, deployment).

 ## Key Features